MazurenkoNick/thingsboard/application/src/main/data/json/solutions/mine_site_geofencing/description.md

 ### Solution description

-With the Mine Site Monitoring template, you get a ready-to-use tool for tracking heavy machinery inside a clay mine.
+With the Mine site monitoring template, you get a ready-to-use tool for tracking heavy machinery inside a clay mine.
 This template is designed to make onboarding fast and simple, showcasing how geofencing and basic telemetry analytics can bring immediate operational value to mining operations.

 #### Benefits